wtbui/recruiting-challenge/README.md

 i.
 Using each module's separate confidence score, an aggregate overall confidence level can be calculated using a weighted sum.

 ii.
 The weights currently favor the landmark module, which shows the highest chance of predicting a real image, but these can be tuned within `utils/analysis_params.py`.

+### Closing Remarks
+In its current form, the api does not have database integration which is limiting, and can only currently analyze images with a singlular face.
+In future iterations, changes could be made to improve these areas.